 The Library has some exciting opportunities in store for you this school year.
-Our staff is ready and excited about this coming year and is committed to making the library your favorite place in the school.
+Our staff is ready and excited about this coming year and are committed to making the library your favorite place in the school.
 Our mission is to help all students and staff succeed.
-The Library maintains a rich, well balanced collection of print and electronic materials.
-We are devoted to helping students gain the knowledge, skills, and experiences necessary to successfully manage the vast amounts of information available to you.
+The Library maintains a rich, well-balanced collection of prints and electronic materials.
+We are devoted to helping students gain the knowledge, skills, and experience necessary to successfully manage the vast amounts of information available to them.

 Sign in to visit the Library

 Download a copy of the Summer Reader log to type in or print out a copy to your reading log.
 Stop by the library to speak to the librarian for deadlines to turn in your summer reading log.

 A BIG Congratulations goes out to our PSJA Early College High School Summer Reads Winners, Keyra Cuevas, MariCruz Gomez, Samantha Alvarez, and Jocelyn Rodriguez. #BEARSREAD

 Summer Reading Program - This summer each student entering 9th-12th grades for the 2021-2022 school year will have required reading to complete.
 Click on the link to the Districts Website for more information.

 The 2017-2018 Taysha's Reading List was recently announced and this year the committee has selected some amazing titles by some familiar YA authors.
 So, start putting some titles on request to hold you over during the next few weeks.
 Be aware that this list is created specifically for teens in high school.

 Battle of the Books : WE WANT YOU ON OUR TEAM

 STOP BY THE LIBRARY FOR MORE INFORMATION : TEAM MEMBERS MUST READ 6 NOVELS

 Log into MackinVIA™ to access your school's eBooks and educational resources.
 When you log into MackinVia you get access to all resources.